eddwebster/football_analytics/README.md

 *    [`ggsoccer`](https://github.com/Torvaney/ggsoccer) - a soccer visualisation library in R from [Ben Torvaney](https://twitter.com/Torvaney);
 *    [`soccerAnimate`](https://github.com/Dato-Futbol/soccerAnimate) - an R package to create 2D animations of soccer tracking data;
 *    [`soccermatics`](https://github.com/JoGall/soccermatics) - an R package for the visualisation and analysis of soccer tracking and event data by [Joe Gallagher](https://twitter.com/joedgallagher);
-*    [`worldfootballR`](https://github.com/JaseZiv/worldfootballR) - a R package to allow users to extract various world football results and player statistics data from FBref and valuations and transfer data from TransferMarkt.com by [Jason Zivkovic](https://twitter.com/jaseziv); and
+*    [`worldfootballR`](https://github.com/JaseZiv/worldfootballR) - a R package to allow users to extract various world football results and player statistics data from FBref and valuations and transfer data from TransferMarkt.com by [Jason Zivkovic](https://twitter.com/jaseziv) (see guide on how to use this package [[link](https://towardsdatascience.com/an-introduction-to-the-worldfootballr-r-package-8932b192065d)]); and
 *    [`understatr`](https://github.com/ewenme/understatr) - a R package to scrape data from Understat.

 <h3 id="github-repos"> GitHub Repositories</h3>